hbctraining/main/training_development.md

 Also, include a cutdown workflow image to show particiapnts where they are in the workflow process.

-## Content

-Below we have outlines for the different formats of content we will find in our lessons.
-As you develop material, aim to get a good blend of formats.

 ### Text
 Text is important for conveying ideas, but long paragraphs and text-heavy lessons can be diificult for retaining participants' attention.
-Major ideas should be stated in text, but they can also be supplmented by:
+Major ideas should be stated in text, but they can also be supplemented by:

 - Images
 - GIFs